munozyanez/fcontrol_Archived/README.md

 ```

 # How to use

+This library is intended for the use with CMake build system.

 ## In project
 For in project CMake build, find all the include and link directories in variables: